mahhov/promise-list/readme.md

 `new PromiseL(Promise)`

-accepts a `Promise` that resolves with a array
+accepts a `Promise` that resolves with an array

 returns `PromseL`